collective/collective.subscribablesections/README.txt

 care of security, and it's easy to share the folder with a user (or group).

 What's missing for the use case is, in my opinion:

     1. a way for Managers to mark certain folders as being a "closed section"
     2. for Members, a list of subscribable "sections"
-3a. a mechanism for users to request a "subscription" 3b. a way for Managers to approve subscriptions
+    3.  a. a mechanism for users to request a "subscription"
+        b. a way for Managers to approve subscriptions
     4. a list of users's "subscriptions"

 More may follow, of course.

 These are all fairly minor things, which should work easily with Plone's functionality.

 My currents thoughts for solutions are:

     1. solve by sticking an extra interface on a Folder, possibly use p4a.subtyper
     2. create a view + portlet
-3a. annotate on the folder
+    3.  a. annotate on the folder
-3b. create a portlet which lists subscription requests, view for approving
+        b. create a portlet which lists subscription requests, view for approving
     4. portlet
     5. perhaps a custom workflow
+    6. when trying to view a "Closed Section", display a message to request a subscription

 It seems there's nothing around yet that works for Plone 4 (we're targeting 4.2).
 I've looked at collective.groupspaces.* briefly, but it looks too big.